 I found the New York Times Review on the internet, it has some questionable parts that I didn't like but I did like at the end where it says,

-"No less a branding visionary than 50 Cent, whom Mr. West last year famously outsold in head-to-head first-week record sales, has criticized Mr. West’s direction on this album, telling MTV, “I don’t think the public will forgive him for it.”
+50 Cent, whom Mr. West last year famously outsold in head-to-head first-week record sales, has criticized Mr. West’s direction on this album, telling MTV, “I don’t think the public will forgive him for it.”
 (He added, “I think his album is T-Pain’s record, but I’d rather buy it from T-Pain.”)
 50’s wrong on at least one count, though: Mr. West’s fans aren’t loyal to form, they’re loyal to him."

 Word.